The Oriented Chromatic Number of the Hexagonal Grid is 6: Lower bound

-\begin{proof} Let $H$ be an undirected graph having an orientation $\vv{H}$ which contains digraphs $H_4$ (in Figure~\ref{fig:h6}) and $H_{49}$ (in Figure~\ref{fig:h49}); for instance, $H = H_{9,12}$ is one such possibility.
-Graph $\vv{H}$ cannot have an oriented 5-coloring since, for each $i$ with $1 \le i \le 12$, there is no homomorphism from either $H_4$ or $H_{49}$ to $T_i$.
+Graph $\vv{H}$ cannot have an oriented 5-coloring since, for each $i$ with $1 \le i \le 12$, there is no homomorphism from either $D_4$ or $D_{49}$ to $T_i$.
 Although this fact was initially checked by hand (using small graphs for each $i \le 10$), here we use linear programming techniques as a practical tool for checking the absence of homomorphisms.

-Our linear program, detailed in Section~\ref{sec:opl}, checks whether a given oriented graph $G$ has a homomorphism to tournament $T_i$, $1 \le i \le 12$.
+Our linear program checks whether a given oriented graph $G$ has a homomorphism to tournament $T_i$, $1 \le i \le 12$.
 Our goal is to know whether there is a homomorphism from $G$ to $T_i$, that is, whether the set of constraints

 has a solution, where phi$(u)$ is a decision variable for each $u \in V(G)$ and the objective function is irrelevant.
 An implementation of the previous linear program can be found in Section~\ref{sec:opl}.
-Using OPL, no solution was found when $G = H_4$ and $i = 5$ and, consequently, we conclude that $H_4$ is not colorable with tournament $T_5$.
-Similarly, choosing $G = H_{49}$ and any $i \ne 5$, $1 \le i \le 12$, no solution exists neither, meaning that $H_{49}$ is not colorable by any tournament of order 5 distinct from $T_5$.
-Since $\vv{H}$ contains both $H_4$ and $H_{49}$ as subgraphs, and homomorphisms are preserved for subgraphs, $\vv{H}$ cannot have a homomorphism to any tournament of order 5 and the theorem follows. \end{proof}
+Using OPL, no solution was found when $G = D_4$ and $i = 5$ and, consequently, we conclude that $D_4$ is not colorable with tournament $T_5$.
+Similarly, choosing $G = D_{49}$ and any $i \ne 5$, $1 \le i \le 12$, no solution exists neither, meaning that $D_{49}$ is not colorable by any tournament of order 5 distinct from $T_5$.
+Since $\vv{H}$ contains both $D_4$ and $D_{49}$ as subgraphs, and homomorphisms are preserved for subgraphs, $\vv{H}$ cannot have a homomorphism to any tournament of order 5 and the theorem follows. \end{proof}